 b.
 The horse has been held in PEQ for at least 14 days immediately before export.
-During this time the horse has been isolated from animals not of equivalent health status.
+During this time the horse has been isolated from equids and domestic livestock not of equivalent health status.

 c.
 The PEQ facility is located in a defined area where no clinical, epidemiological or other evidence of vesicular stomatitis has occurred in any species for 90 days before export.